whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/repo_philosophy.md

 The goal is to ensure that new users can:

 - understand the structure quickly
-- start a new project from clearly labelled templates
+- start a new project from clearly labelled templates and reference defaults
 - avoid copying old projects in an ad hoc way
 - follow a standard deployment model on CREATE
 - document project-specific decisions consistently